adap/flower/examples/whisper-federated-finetuning/README.md

 -- client.py         <- Defines the client-side logic for the on-device setting -- utils.py          <- auxiliary functions for this example
 -- centralised.py    <- Runs the example in centralized mode
--- pyproject.toml    <- Example dependencies
+-- pyproject.toml    <- Example dependencies (if you use Poetry)
 -- requirements.txt  <- Example dependencies
 ```

 This example can be run in different ways, please refer to the corresponding section for further instructions.
-This example was tested with `PyTorch 2.1.0` for all the ways of running this example except when running on the Raspberry Pi, which seemed to only work with `PyTorch 1.13.1`.
+This example was tested with `PyTorch 2.1.0` for all the different ways of running this example except when running on the Raspberry Pi, which seemed to only work with `PyTorch 1.13.1`.
+Please not the requirement files do not specify a version of PyTorch, therefore you need pick on that works for you and your system.

 ## Centralized Training